rosalindfranklininstitute/rsecon25-intro-to-kubernetes/mkdocs/docs/lesson3-config-maps.md

 This section of the deployment creates a volume called `style-env` and then mounts it as a volume in the container.
 This volume has containers the `style.css` file and is mounted on the path the application expects.

-To see the mainfest of the ConfigMap you can scroll down to line 73 in `manifests.yml`:
+To see the mainfest of the original ConfigMap (before our edits) you can scroll down to line 73 in `manifests.yml`:

 ```
 apiVersion: v1